Kotelett: Pork

-The part where the koteletts are taken from reach from the front to the hind leg.
+The part where the koteletts are taken from reaches from the front to the hind leg.
 Due to the proximity to the neck, koteletts taken from the front are also known as "Nackenkotelett" (lit. neck kotelett) in Germany or "Halskotelett" in Switzerland.
 The middle ones are known as "Stielkotelett" or "Rippenkotelett" (lit. rib kotelett) due to the long and closely fitting rib cage.
 The hind koteletts, including parts of the fillet, are known as "Lummerkotelett", "Lendenkotelett" or "Filetkotelett" (lit. loin kotelett or fillet kotelett) in Germany or "Nierenstück" (en. loin) in Switzerland.
 These hind koteletts are especially low on bones and fat.

 Veal

 Only the front part of the ribs are used to make koteletts when speaking of veal.
 The hind part of the ribs is typically sold without the bones.

 Mutton

 Similarly to the veal, koteletts from mutton are taken from the front or middle part of the ribs only.